christopherdebeer/TypedFunc/README.md

 	// now it will return either a "string" or an "number". and if not, will throw an error.

 #1c Argument Defaults

+Argument defaults act the same in both convensions, and mearly check for `undefined` arguments and if found replace with provided defaults.

 	// Create TypedFunc
 	var classical = new TypedFunc({a {default: "A"}}, function(a){